rault/rails-backbone-example/README.md

 #### Definitions / Explanations

 Here I will briefly cover the "layers" of both Rails and Backbone and show the directories where these layers typically exist within a rails project.
-The tilde (~) denotes the rails root directory, wherever that may exist on your own system.
+The tilde (~) denotes the rails application root directory, wherever that may exist on your own system.

 #### Rails